engspa12/TravelDBM/README.md

 ###### https://developer.android.com/studio/

-#### Additionally, this application uses the Google Maps API and the Travel Innovation Sandbox API.
+#### Additionally, this application uses the Google Maps and Amadeus APIs.
 Therefore, in order to use TravelDBM, you will need both API keys:

 ###### https://console.developers.google.com/ (for Google Maps API key)
 ###### https://developers.amadeus.com/ (create an account and follow the instructions to generate an Amadeus API KEY and Amadeus KEY SECRET)

 ## Next Steps

-#### Once you have both API keys (Google Maps key and Travel Innovation Sandbox key), you can proceed to clone the project.
+#### Once you have both API keys (Google Maps key and Amadeus key), you can proceed to clone the project.
 DON'T START ANDROID STUDIO YET.
 After the project is cloned and before entering Android Studio, navigate to the project location and create a file called ***keys.xml*** in the values folder (app/src/main/res/values).
 In this file add a string resource named MAPS_API_KEY with the Google Maps API key.
 Follow the example below:

 ```
 <resources>